• Home

 Explanation: This means that something is valid or applicable from the very start or the beginning.

-Explanation: This refers to an action or behavior that is inherently wrong or punishable without needing to prove any specific harm or damage caused.
+Explanation: This refers to an action or behaviour that is inherently wrong or punishable without needing to prove any specific harm or damage caused.

 3. Actio personalis moritur cum persona - A personal right of action dies with the person.

-Explanation: When a person passes away, any personal legal rights they had also cease to exist.
+Explanation: When a person passes away, their legal rights also cease.

 4. Actori incumbit onus probandi - The burden of proof is on the plaintiff.